-This helped me overcome the deadly Travel Fatigue, overlooked in travel industry that definitely benefits from promoting endless travel.
+This helped me overcome the deadly Travel Fatigue (and use these products to overcome travel stress), overlooked in travel industry that definitely benefits from promoting endless travel.
 Travel tears you down, especially when you are traveling to create content.
 It is a process of immersive observation, where you mind is always keen to create.
 You are observant.
 You are “soaking in the nature’s grandeur” while your brain is also noting down each of these experience to produce later in a rosy pallet.
 You bum hurts but boy, can you lounge by the pool in the evening?
 NOPE!

 So, slow down.
 Do nothing.
 Or even better, do something that helps you relax (which is often do nothing!).
 Walking in the alleys of North Kolkata helps me relax, so I make it a point to visit College Street every time I am home.
 On the contrary, I hardly go out of my apartment when I live in Bangalore.
 You see, whatever helps you relax!

 I thought I have lost half of my friends while I transitioned from a corporate job to Full Time Blogging!

 My friends were bitter with me, because traveling was to become my job?

 I have endured mouthful of bull-crap from people I was close with, and seen ugly face of resentment, which were off-putting and startling to a certain extent.